Researching the American Revolution

 Philbrick, Nathaniel.
 Valiant Ambition: George Washington, Benedict Arnold, and the Fate of the American Revolution.
 New York, New York: Viking, 2016.

-The Journal of the American Revolution has published several articles which extends the scholarship contained in the published secondary sources.
+The Journal of the American Revolution has published several articles which extends the primary sources and presents important new scholarship.

 New Eye Witness Account